arimikim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Local variables >Create a script that lists all local variables and environment variables, and functions.
 6. Local variable >Create a script that creates a new local variable.
 7. Global variable >Create a script that creates a new global variable.
 8. Every addition to true knowledge is an addition to human power >Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. Divide and rule >Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath >Write a script that displays the result of BREATH to the power LOVE
+11. There are 10 types of people in the world -- Those who understand binary, and those who don't >Write a script that converts a number from base 2 to base 10.
+12. Combination >Create a script that prints all possible combinations of two letters, except oo.
+13. Floats >Write a script that prints a number with two decimal places, followed by a new line.

+The number will be stored in the environment variable NUM.